lmaxwell/FibonacciMusic/README.md

-Basic idea is  using Fibonacci scale to generate music in different ways
+Basic idea is  using Fibonacci sequence to generate music in different ways